The benefits of exercising/being active when trying to conceive

 By counting your steps and giving little rewards they show you how much you are doing and help with motivation.

-This may be because the stress that intense physical activity places on the body can affect the hormones responsible for your periods.
-This can cause:
+Intense physical activity can put stress on the body and affect the hormones responsible for your periods.

 IVF is a type of fertility treatment.
-Generally the exercise advice for those having IVF treatment is the same as that for those trying to conceive without treatment.
+Generally the exercise advice for those having IVF treatment is the same as that for those trying to get pregnant without treatment.

 Physical activity at a moderate level is safe and healthy and has not been shown to increase infertility.
 If you are having IVF treatment because you have problems with ovulation and you exercise at an intense or vigorous level your consultant may suggest cutting down to a moderate level instead during your treatment.